fabianfassnacht/QGIS_Tutorial4/Tutorial_4_General_Tools.md

 As visible in Figure 7 the “gis.osm landuse a free 1” layer is now displayed transparently and both datasets can be seen at the same time.
 Transparency can be added to any dataset loaded in QGIS except using the same dialogue as just described.

 ## 3 The measuring tool in QGIS
 We will now have a look at the “measure-tool” which is marked with “5” in Figure 1.
 If you have a closer look at the button of the tool you can see that there is a small arrow pointing downwards next to the button symbol.
-If you press this arrow you can see that there are three options for the measuring tool:
+If you press this arrow you can see that there are four options for the measuring tool:

-**Measure Line** To measure linear and non-linear distances **Measure Area** To measure areas of self-drawn Polygon **Measure Angle** To measure angles between two lines
+**Measure Line** To measure linear and non-linear distances **Measure Area** To measure areas of Polygons **Measure Angle** To measure angles between two lines and **Measure Bearing** to measure the horizontal angle of an object.

 To see how the tool works,